girijasri-allaparthi/Google-IT-Automation-with-Python-Project/README.md

-changeImage.py script converts .tiff format files to smaller .jpeg images. supplier_image_upload.py uploads the processes images to the webserver fruit catalog. run.py script uploads the product descriptions that read from .txt files. reports.py generates the pdf report of fruit and taotal weight of the fruit that were uploaded. report_email.py sends an email to the supplier with the pdf attached. health_check.py monitors CPU usage, disk space, available memory and name resolution and sends an email if there is a problem.
+changeImage.py script converts .tiff format files to smaller .jpeg images. supplier_image_upload.py uploads the processes images to the webserver fruit catalog. run.py script uploads the product descriptions that read from .txt files. reports.py generates the pdf report of fruit and total weight of the fruit that were uploaded. report_email.py sends an email to the supplier with the pdf attached. health_check.py monitors CPU usage, disk space, available memory and name resolution and sends an email if there is a problem.